philippkeller/blog-random-howtos/source/_posts/Tags-Database-schemas.md

 AND (t.name IN ('Programming', 'Algorithms'))
 AND b.id NOT IN (SELECT b.id FROM bookmark b, tagmap bt, tag t WHERE b.id = bt.bookmark_id AND bt.tag_id = t.tag_id AND t.name = 'Python')
 GROUP BY b.id
-HAVING COUNT( b.id ) =2`
+HAVING COUNT( b.id ) =2```

-Leaving out the `HAVING COUNT` leads to the Query for "bookmark|webservice-semweb".
+Leaving out the `HAVING COUNT` leads to the Query for `bookmark|webservice-semweb`.
 Credits go to [Rhomboid](http://www.metafilter.com/user/26222) for [helping me out with this query](http://ask.metafilter.com/mefi/34897#544185).

 ### Conclusion

-<span>The advantages of this solution:</span>
+The advantages of this solution:

-*   You can save extra information on each tag (description, tag hierarchy, &hellip;)
+- You can save extra information on each tag (description, tag hierarchy, &hellip;)
-*   This is the most normalized solution (that is, if you go for [3NF](http://en.wikipedia.org/wiki/3NF): take this one :-)
+- This is the most normalized solution (that is, if you go for [3NF](http://en.wikipedia.org/wiki/3NF): take this one :-)

-<span>Disadvantages:</span>
+Disadvantages:

-*   When altering or deleting bookmarks you can end up with tag-orphans.
+- When altering or deleting bookmarks you can end up with tag-orphans.

 If you want to have more complicated queries like (bookmarks OR bookmark) AND (webservice or WS) AND NOT (semweb or semanticweb) the queries tend to become very complicated.
 In these cases I suggest the following query/computation process:

+1. Run a query for each tag appearing in your "tag-query":
+    ```sql
-1. Run a query for each tag appearing in your "tag-query": `SELECT b.id FROM tagmap bt, bookmark b, tag t WHERE bt.tag_id = t.tag_id AND b.id = bt.bookmark_id AND t.name = "semweb"`
+    SELECT b.id FROM tagmap bt, bookmark b, tag t
+    WHERE bt.tag_id = t.tag_id AND b.id = bt.bookmark_id AND t.name = "semweb"
+    ```
 2. Put each id-set from the result into an array (that is: in your favourite coding language).
 You could cache this arrays if you want..
 3. Constrain the arrays with union or intersection or whatever.